-- 1. Prepare for a career in the culinary industry by developing a working knowledge of the professional kitchen. - 2.
-To demonstrate mastery of the classical knife skills and cooking techniques. - 3.
-To successful execute the proficiencies needed for success as a culinary business person: human resource management, excellent customer service relations, strategic branding and business management and food and beverage financial management. - 4.
-Demonstrate the knowledge and ability to be in compliance with food service sanitation and service standards as dictated by the Pennsylvania Department of Agriculture. - 5.
-Employ beverage knowledge both alcoholic and non-alcoholic in construction of menus and recipes in a professional foodservice establishment.

-To emerge as an agent of change in the culinary industry armed with a working knowledge of sustainability, equipped to enhance and nourish the social, environmental and economic forces within the culinary field.
+- Prepare for a career in the culinary industry by developing a working knowledge of the professional kitchen. - To demonstrate mastery of the classical knife skills and cooking techniques.

+- To successful execute the proficiencies needed for success as a culinary business person: human resource management, excellent customer service relations, strategic branding and business management and food and beverage financial management. - Demonstrate the knowledge and ability to be in compliance with food service sanitation and service standards as dictated by the Pennsylvania Department of Agriculture. - Employ beverage knowledge both alcoholic and non-alcoholic in construction of menus and recipes in a professional foodservice establishment. - To emerge as an agent of change in the culinary industry armed with a working knowledge of sustainability, equipped to enhance and nourish the social, environmental and economic forces within the culinary field.
-First Semester (16 Credits)

-CUL 115 Culinary Foundations CUL 140 Meat & Seafood Identification CUL 145 Culinary Knowledge CUL 150 Culinary Math HSP 105 Intro to Gastronomy & Hospitality HSP 125 Food & Safety Sanitation COL 101 Freshman Experience (1 cr.)
-CUL 100 Culinary Extern Prep 1 (0 cr.)
+First Semester (16 Credits) CUL 115 Culinary Foundations CUL 140 Meat & Seafood Identification CUL 145 Culinary Knowledge CUL 150 Culinary Math CUL 150 Intro to Gastronomy & Hospitality HSP 105 Intro to Gastronomy & Hospitality CUL 105 Culinary Extern Prep II (0 cr.)
+CUL 100 Culinary Extern Prep I (0 cr.)